-Drew Warshaw has also served on the executive team as the Chief Operating Officer of Enterprise Community Partners since 2020.
+Drew Warshaw has also served on the executive team as the interim Co-CEO and President of Enterprise Community Partners.
 As COO, Drew leads Enterprise’s operations and oversees the implementation of Enterprise’s five-year strategic plan.

 Prior to joining Enterprise, Drew helped build and lead Clearway Energy Group, where he launched and managed the company’s Community Solar business and deployed more than $1 billion in capital across dozens of solar farms to become the industry leader in developing, financing and operating such projects.
 Before Clearway, he helped launch the renewables division of NRG Energy, Inc., a Fortune 250 company, a division that was later acquired and reorganized as Clearway.

 Prior to Clearway, Drew served in several public sector roles, first at the think tank Center for American Progress and then as assistant secretary to the former governor of New York.
 Later, Drew became chief of staff at The Port Authority of New York & New Jersey, where he helped manage the agency’s 7,000 employees, an annual budget of $7 billion, and a long-term capital plan of $30 billion.
 While at The Port Authority, Drew played a pivotal role in the turnaround of the World Trade Center rebuilding after years of delay and contention, earning accolades from New York Magazine, Crain’s New York Business “40 Under 40” (2011), and the definitive account of the rebuilding, Power at Ground Zero.